 A.L.I.S. has four main objectives which intends to bring to the Governament tables:

 Internazionalisation of the transport sector

-Improving Italy’s competitiveness towards international competitors on new markets is critical.
-In that regard, haulage, maritime and rail companies, as well as all the intermodal system traders, claims the possibility to operate at an international level throught the enforcement of the intermodal european corridors affecting Italy.
+Improving Europe’s competitiveness towards international competitors on new markets is critical.
+In that regard, haulage, maritime and rail companies, as well as all the intermodal system traders, claims the possibility to operate at an international level throught the enforcement of the intermodal european corridors affecting Europe.

-Guarantee a real terrirorial continuity with Sicily and Sardegna (Sardinia), using modern and up-to-date fleets without State contributions, is a priority for all the transport sector and, consequently, the whole country.
-At the current time, ALIS’ associates guarantee over 2.700 weekly maritime connections to the islands, which means over 500.000 connections every year.
+Guarantee a real terrirorial continuity with Mediterranean islands, using modern and up-to-date fleets without State contributions, is a priority for all the transport sector.
+At the current time, ALIS’ associates guarantee over 2.700 weekly maritime connections to the islands, which means over 140.000 connections every year.

-Another ALIS’s priority is to reduce the existing gap between the North and the South of Italy from the logistic, economics and infrastructural point of view.
-In fact, the rebirth of the South will facilitate both North and South Italy’s companies which – due to the infrastructure development and the efficiency of intermodal and sustainable logistic – will have the chance to expand their reference markets.
+Another ALIS’s priority is to reduce the existing gap between North and South of Italy from the logistic, economic and infrastructural point of view.
+In fact, the rebirth of the South will facilitate both North and South Italy’s companies which – due to the infrastructure development and the efficiency of intermodal and sustainable logistics – will have the chance to expand their reference markets.

 The European Union has given the precise directive to reduce the environmental impact caused by haulage transport and to control the CO2 emissions.
 Based on this instance, ALIS was founded to represent and promote intermodality: the combination between different modes of transport (haulage transport, maritime and rail connections) allows a 40% to 60% of estimated CO2 emissions reduction, compared to an all-road trasportation.
-Those companies which have chosen to associate to ALIS show themself sensitive to environmental issues.
+The companies associated to ALIS are sensitive to environmental issues.
 In fact, many of them have already obtained certifications from R.I.N.A. (international certification authority) for using vehicles designed for the purpose of minimizing the evironmental impact